spietari18/Elelabra/README.md

-## BL10A9011 - Sähkötekniikan Laboratoriotyöt 2
+## BL50A0503 Elektroniikan laboratoriotyöt 1